 Integration

-Inso CLI is designed to run in a continuous integration (CI) environment, removes the need to interact with the tools through prompts and provides exit codes to pass or fail the CI workflow.
+Inso CLI is designed to run in a continuous integration (CI) environment, removing the need to interact with the tools through prompts and providing exit codes to pass or fail the CI workflow.
 An example can be seen here.

 Collaboration